 These guys were working off the back of European and US influence, and the same can be said of the big breakthrough in Japanese anime in the 1960s.
 This came, pretty much, with the celebrated Osamu Tezuka, whose works – like Astro Boy and Princess Knight – were heavily influenced by the popularity of Disney's movies from the thirties.

 Remember that name, Tezuka – because it was him who really defined the style that we know today as 'typically' anime or manga.
 That's the large eyes – able to express all sorts of emotional depth – and the wacky hair.

 After this, anime and manga boomed – throughout the seventies and into the eighties.
-Classics like Space Battleship Yamato and Mobile Suit Gundam were early favourites, whilst hugely influential works like the film Nausicaä of the Valley of the Wind and Dragon Ball came later on.
+Classics like Space Battleship Yamato and Mobile Suit Gundam were early favorites, whilst hugely influential works like the film Nausicaä of the Valley of the Wind and Dragon Ball came later on.

 The first of these gave Japanese animation a global audience – and transformed the image of anime from a sub-cultural trend into an art form with really profound possibilities.
 If we're identifying the moments at which anime became hugely culturally influential, this was one of them.
 People all around the world began to watch anime – and people of all ages too.

 However, when Neon Genesis Evangelion arrived in 1995, it emerged during a bit of a slump for the form.
 The eighties were a difficult decade economically for Japan, and, as a result, the anime industry had struggled.
 Evangelion changed this – and it became a bit of a sensation, influencing the next decade of anime productions.

 Ten million people in Japan watched the last episode of Evangelion – and anime went mainstream.